holgerbrandl/kalasim/docs/userguide/docs/resource.md

 `request` has the effect that the component will check whether the requested quantity from a resource is available.
 It is possible to check for multiple availability of a certain quantity from several resources.

+Notes

+* `request` is not allowed for data components or main.
+* If to be used for the current component (which will be nearly always the case), use `yield (request(...))`.
+* If the same resource is specified more that once, the quantities are summed.
+* The requested quantity may exceed the current capacity of a resource.
+* The parameter `failed` will be reset by a calling `request` or `wait`.

 ## Request Scope

 The most common usage pattern for resources is the _request scope_ which